How to Snorkel – A Beginner’s Guide

 What Are The Basics In Maintaining Your Gear?

-In order to keep your gear in top shape and prevent your mask from becoming loose, you have to follow some basic maintenance steps.
+In order to keep your gear in top shape and prevent your mask (How To Prevent Your Snorkel Mask From Getting Fogged Up) from becoming loose, you have to follow some basic maintenance steps.

 Before You Snorkel

 Before you snorkel, you need to defog your mask- rub it with a little toothpaste and rinse it with soap and water (ideally, repeat this a few times to completely defog your mask).
 Once you’ve done this, you can put on all your gear except the fins.

 Put your fins on either right when you’re at the edge of the water or about to jump off your boat.
 This will help you avoid tripping over them and hurting yourself or breaking the fins.

 Use shorter snorkel fins if you enter the water from shore and have to wade through water.
 They make it easier to walk in the water until you reach a depth that allows you to float.

 If your mask fogs up in the water, you can use a little bit of saliva to clear it up.
 If it fills up with water, tilt your head up, press the top of your mask against your forehead and exhale sharply to dispel the water.